 Additionally, the bill modifies the admissibility of information obtained through UAVs in legal proceedings.
-It removes the previous restriction that such information was not admissible unless obtained via a search warrant.
-Instead, it allows for the admissibility of UAV-collected evidence if it is obtained from locations viewable from public navigable airspace or within public view, or if it complies with state and federal law.
+It states that such information is admissible as evidence in criminal or civil cases if it is obtained from locations that are viewable from public navigable airspace or within public view, or if it complies with state and federal law.
+This change removes the previous requirement that information could only be admissible if obtained under a search warrant.

 Statutes affected: Introduced: 321.492B, 321.279